ChrisGe4/learn-ai/Finetuning-LLM.md

 1. Collect instruction-response pairs
 2. Concatenate pairs(add prompt template, if applicable)
-3. Tokenize: Pad, truncate -> right size going into the model.
+3. Tokenize: Pad, truncate -> Pad: right size going into the model.
 Something that's really important for models is that everything in a batch is the same length, because you're operating with fixed size tensors.
+Truncation is a strategy to handle making those encoded text much shorter and that fit into the model actually into the model
 4. Split into train/test

 ### Tokenizing